apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

         | "Tokenize Text" >> beam.Map(tokenize_sentence)
 {{< /highlight >}}

-Here, `tokenize_sentence` is a function that takes a dictionary with a text and an ID, tokenizes the text, and returns a tuple of the text and ID and the tokenized output.
+Here, `tokenize_sentence` is a function that takes a dictionary with a text and an ID, tokenizes the text, and returns a tuple of the text and ID as well as the tokenized output.

 {{< highlight file="sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/pipeline/transformations.py" >}}
 {{< code_sample "sdks/python/apache_beam/examples/inference/anomaly_detection/anomaly_detection_pipeline/pipeline/transformations.py" tokenization >}}
 {{< /highlight >}}

-Tokenized output is then passed to the language model for getting the embeddings.
+Tokenized output is then passed to the language model to get the embeddings.
 To get embeddings from the language model, we use `RunInference()` from Apache Beam.

 {{< highlight >}}
     | "Get Embedding" >> RunInference(KeyedModelHandler(embedding_model_handler))